jidaikobo-shibata/a11yc/libs/kontiki/readme.txt

-Ussage
+// Ussage

 1. create config files

- cp path/to/config/kontiki.dist.php path/to/config/kontiki.php
- cp path/to/config/users.dist.php path/to/config/users.php
+ cp path/to/config/config.dist.php path/to/config/config.php

 2. Database setting

 Kontiki supports sqlite and MySQL.
 Set dbtype to use database and related information.
 If you want to access to multiple database, add setting which name doesn't same as 'default'.

-3. User setting

-Set users to config/users.php.

-4. Deploy files
+3. Deploy files

 example.

-+-- main.php
 +-- index.php
 +-- foo.php
 +-- bar.php